How-to-Choose-a-Stage-Microphone

 1.3 Ribbon Microphones

-Ribbon microphones are less common on stage but beloved by audiophiles for their unique, warm, and natural sound.
+Ribbon microphones are less common on stage but are beloved by audiophiles for their unique, warm, and natural sound.
 They use a thin, lightweight ribbon of metal suspended between magnets, which moves in response to sound waves.

 • Smooth Frequency Response: Ribbon mics are known for their smooth and balanced sound profile, often described as vintage or warm.
 They can capture the intricate details of an instrument’s timbre.